Stacking Up Milk and Milk Substitutes

 - Give each student one copy of the Stacking Up Milk Comparison Notes and one small cup for sampling.

 - Divide the class into five groups and set up a station for each milk type.
-Give each group one copy of the Stacking Up Milk Information Cards (3 sheets per milk type) and the remaining milk from the Interest Approach for sampling.
+Give each group one copy of the Stacking Up Milk Information Cards (3 sheets per milk type) and the remaining milk from the Engagement activity for sampling.

 - Instruct students to read the information found on the cards, fill out the corresponding section of their notes, and sample the milk.
 Set a countdown clock for five minutes.
 After five minutes, allow students to rotate to the next station.
 Reset the clock and continue until each group has been to each station.